arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 }
 ````

 1. Open your preferred text editor and paste the following Top-level Template Structure.
-You will use this, to start constructing your own template.
+You will use this to start constructing your own template.

 	````JavaScript
 	{